Edelweiss Pirates: Nazi reprisals

 The Nazi response to the Edelweißpiraten was relatively slight before the war, because they were viewed as a minor irritant and did not fit in with the policy of selective terror.
 As the war went on, and some Pirates' activities became more extreme, so did the punishments meted out.
 Individuals identified by the Gestapo as belonging to the various gangs were often rounded up and released with their heads shaved to shame them.
 In some cases, young people were sent to concentration camps specifically organized for youths, or temporarily detained in regular prison.

 On 25 October 1944, Heinrich Himmler ordered a crackdown on the group, and in November of that year, a group of thirteen people, the heads of the Ehrenfelder Gruppe, were publicly hanged in Cologne.
 This followed an attack on an arms depot during which members of the Edelweißpiraten shot and killed the local Gestapo chief.
 Some of those hanged were former Edelweißpiraten.
 The hanged included six teenagers, among them Bartholomäus Schink, called "Barthel", former member of the local Navajos.
 Fritz Theilen survived.

 State repression never managed to break the spirit of most groups, which constituted a subculture that rejected the norms of Nazi society.

-While the Edelweißpiraten assisted army deserters and others hiding from the Third Reich, they have yet to receive recognition as a resistance movement (partly because they were viewed with contempt by many of their former Youth Movement comrades because of their "proletarian" backgrounds and "criminal" activities) and the families of members killed by the Nazis have as yet received no reparations.
+While the Edelweißpiraten assisted army deserters and others hiding from the Third Reich, they have yet to receive recognition as a resistance movement.
+That is partly because they were viewed with contempt by many of their former Youth Movement comrades due to the "proletarian" backgrounds and "criminal" activities.
+The families of members killed by the Nazis have as yet received no reparations.